vstinner/vstinner.github.io/draft/proactor-wsarecv-cancellation.rst

 In December 2017, **Yury Selivanov** pushed the long awaited ``start_tls()`` function.

 A newly added test failed on Windows.
-Later, the test started to failed randomly on Linux as well.
+Later, the test started to fail randomly on Linux as well.
 In fact, it was a well hidden race condition in the asynchronous handshake of ``SSLProtocol`` which will take 5 months of work to be identified and fixed.
+The bug wasn't a recent regression, but only spotted thanks to newly added tests.

 Even after this bug has been fixed, the same test still failed randomly on Windows!
-Once I reproduced the bug, I understood that it's a **very scary bug**: ``WSARecv()`` cancellation randomly caused **data loss**!
+Once I found how to reproduce the bug, I understood that it's a **very scary bug**: ``WSARecv()`` cancellation randomly caused **data loss**!
 Again, it was a very well hidden bug which likely existing since the early days of the ``ProactorEventLoop`` implementation.

 .. image:: {static}/images/lock.jpg